-Amazingly Soft Ube or Purple Sweet Potato Crinkle Cookies-Amazingly soft and gooey crinkle cookies with a hint of ube or purple sweet potatoes is a HUGE hit in our house.
+Amazingly soft and gooey crinkle cookies with a hint of ube or purple sweet potatoes are HUGE hit in our house.
 It’s hard to stay away from them.

 These amazingly soft ube or purple sweet potato crinkle cookies have become one of our family favorites every year.
 I like the crusty cookies on the outside but the inside is soooo soft, gooey and just melt in your mouth!!
 It has that hint of purple sweet potato that I love.
 Even if you don’t think you will like purple sweet potato or ube, you will not mind it in these cookies.
 For Real!

-UBE OR PURPLE SWEET POTATO CRINKLE COOKIES TROUBLESHOOTING
+WHAT TO SUBSTITUTE FOR FRESH UBE OR PURPLE SWEET POTATO

-I started getting comments from some of you who have tried this recipe and let me know that your cookies have turned green, or has green blue speckles, some even brownish in color.
+I started getting comments from some of you who have tried this recipe and let me know that your cookies have turned green, or has green-blue speckles, some even brownish in color.
+Here’s the reason:

-I’ve made these crinkle cookies several times with both ube and purple sweet potatoes and here’ what I found:
+I’ve made these crinkle cookies several times with ube, purple sweet potatoes (Stokes purple sweet potatoes), and Okinawan purple sweet potatoes and here’ what I found:

 -The color of the dough remains very light purple after beating with butter and adding regular baking powder or aluminum-free baking powder.
 So, you can use either baking powder, that doesn’t cause the color change in this case.